anBertoli/go-microservice-project/README.md

 ## Deploy
 The _deploy_ folder contains several files related to the deploy of the application.
-Note that values and paths in these files must be edited with correct values for you specific needs (example: the domain snapvault.ablab.dev will not work since it is already owned).
+Note that values and paths in these files must be edited with correct values for your specific needs (example: the domain snapvault.ablab.dev will not work since it is already owned).

-The _nginx_ directory contains configuration files to setup an Nginx instance which will act as a reverse proxy between public requests and our REST API.
+The _nginx_ directory contains configuration files useful to setup a Nginx instance which will act as a reverse proxy between public requests and our REST API.
 The _prometheus_ directory contains the configuration file and the systemd unit for Prometheus.
 The _api_ directory contains the systemd unit for the REST API.
 About the API config file, the deploy process searches for a config file at `conf/api.prod.json` that must be created starting from the example config file.

 The makefile contains a command to provision a single machine (`remote/provisioning`), that is, it installs nginx, postgres, prometheus and grafana.
-The makefile rule will upload all necessary files and execute the `prep.sh` bash script.
+The makefile rule will upload all the necessary files and execute the `prep.sh` bash script.
 A second command could be used to deploy our API (`remote/deploy`) on that machine and run the db migrations.
-All necessary files are uploaded and the API is started as a systemd unit (all operations are done by the _snapvault_ user).
+All necessary files are uploaded and the API is started as a systemd unit (all the operations are done by the _snapvault_ user).
 The _deploy_ rule will override and remove the eventual previously deployed instance of the API.
-The `deploy.sh` will be run as part of the workflow and the `conf/api.prod.json` is uploaded and used as the config file for the deployed API.
+The `deploy.sh` will be run as a part of the workflow and the `conf/api.prod.json` is uploaded and used as the config file for the deployed API.

 Both commands will stop if they don't find the REMOTE_IP env var set (which must be set to the remote machine IP).

 Again, values in the deploy directory and in the makefile should be edited with your specific values.
-Note that **the deploy workflow presented in this project is simplistic because is not the focus of the project**.
+Note that **the deploy workflow presented in this project it's simplistic because is not the focus of the project**.

 Note: working on Ubuntu 20.04.